Contributor & Owner: Joe Salling:

 I am a proud father of two and husband to the best wife known to mankind.
 My two girls have hearts of gold, very caring and extremely smart.
 They amaze me everyday with their outlook on the world and sense of wonder.

 I was born and raised in Detroit during the late 70’s and early 80’s, then imported to North Carolina when I was 9.
 As a boy, North Carolina was a cool place to grow up.
 My parents had a nice place in the middle of Tim Buk tu (literally).
 It forced me to learn how to build tree forts, explore rolling hills and work on machines.
 I was messing around with mowers, weed eaters, motorcycles or anything that needed a wrench.
-I watched my brother, along with my dad work on various cars (mostly because you had to or pay to have someone fix them and pops was not paying someone to do something we could).
+I watched my brother, along with my dad work on various cars (mostly because you had to or pay for someone to fix them), however pops was not paying someone to do something we could.

 Watching and observing peaked my interest in using my hands on machines.
-I started with an old 3 wheeler and a 1970 two stroke Kawasaki 150cc street bike with a straight pipe right off the header (I don’t know why I am not deaf today).
-Another 3 wheeler and eventually moving onto cars
+I started with an old 3 wheeler and a 1970 two stroke Kawasaki 150cc street bike.
+It had a straight pipe right off the header (I don’t know why I am not deaf today).
+When that two stroke motor hit the power-band you really needed to hang on.
+I then re-built another 3 wheeler then moving to cars when I hit 16.

 - Car Audio Sales / Installation: At the age of 14 “shop boy” at a car audio (one of the coolest jobs you could have).
 This was the dawn of the mobile high-fi era.
 Customer Home and Custom Car Hi Fi was a great company to work for, and the owner Jay Moore is and always has been focused on customer satisfaction.
 At that time technology was catching up to auto’s and hi fidelity was getting put into cars.
 Over time, I learned from some of the best minds on proper radio installs, to include wiring for amps, installing speakers etc. The philosophy of Custom Car Hi-Fi was to hide in plain sight aftermarket equipment and present to anyone that it was a factory system.